bifeng/nlp_paper_colletion/notes/A Simple but Tough-to-Beat Baseline for Sentence Embeddings.md

 #### motivation

-Most word embedding methods, since they seek to capture word co-occurrence probabilities using vector inner product, end up giving large vectors to frequent words, as well as giving unnecessarily large inner products to word pairs, simply to fit the empirical observation that words sometimes occur out of context in documents.
+We motivated by **the empirical observation** that most word embedding methods, since they seek to capture word co-occurrence probabilities using vector inner product, end up giving large vectors to frequent words, as well as giving unnecessarily large inner products to word pairs, simply to fit the empirical observation that words sometimes occur out of context in documents.
 These anomalies cause the average of word vectors to have huge components along semantically meaningless directions.